 The complexities of China’s social security system (and regulation that comes with expanding into the world’s second-largest economy) serves as an important reminder of why so many organizations enlist the help of a global Employer of Record during their global expansion.
 An Employer of Record can provide guidance on regulation, hiring, and all aspects of expansion, allowing you to devote the maximum amount of attention to running your business.

-Velocity Global’s Employer of Record solution enables companies to hire in more than 185 countries, often in as few as 48 hours—with many making China the next stop on their global expansion.
+Velocity Global’s Employer of Record solution enables companies to hire in more than 185 countries quickly and seamlessly—with many making China the next stop on their global expansion.